GuilhemN/overleaf-toolkit/doc/quick-start-guide.md

 - `variables.env` : environment variables loaded into the docker container
 - `version` : the version of the docker images to use

+To configure Open ID Connect support, heads up to `variables.env` and update the `OPEN_ID_*` variables to adapt them to your provider.

 ## Starting Up